What is #marchmeetthemaker?

 To tell you the truth, I often forget about social media and then it’s like “AHHHH!
 What do I post today?”
 So planning most definitely helps not only with this challenge but for everything else too.

-There will most definitely be #MarchMeetTheMaker again in 2018!
-I’m already planning it!
-I just love organising it and seeing the creative community come together.
+There will most definitely be another #MarchMeetTheMaker!
+I just love seeing the creative community come together.

 Perhaps the best thing to come out of this challenge is the huge sense of community that it brings.
 It brings designers and makers of all disciplines from around the world together.
 It creates friendships and sense of belonging.

 What if people can’t commit to posting on #marchmeetthemaker every day?
 Can they still join in with the challenge?
 Is it ok to drop in and out?

 Absolutely, you can pop in and out as it suits you.
 No one is tied in to do the whole thing if they don’t want to.
 Just take from it what you like!

 A lot of us sell online, so that means that our customers and followers don’t always get to see the process, hard work and effort that goes on behind the scenes